ivanmillan36/mongodb-profiler-exporter/README.md

 The project includes a predefined Grafana dashboard (`/grafana/mongodbProfilerViewer.json`) that displays queries in tabular format.

+- **Query Viewer**: Displays the most recent queries, including execution time, database, collection, and operation type.
+- **Query Metrics**: Shows the number of queries executed, the average execution time, and 95 percentile.

 ### Configuring Grafana with Infinity Plugin

 1. Access Grafana (http://localhost:3000 by default)